jmreidy/clj-orchestrate/README.md

 # clj-orchestrate

-A Clojure library designed to ... well, that part is up to you.
+An idiomatic Clojure wrapper of the Orchestrate.io Java client.

 ## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Justin Reidy

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.